DavidGilinsky/NightWatcher/README.md

 # NightWatcher

 NightWatcher is a modular C-based system for automated sky quality monitoring, site configuration management, and data logging/analysis.
-It is designed for observatories and research sites using the Unihedron SQM-LE sky quality meter, with extensible support for site environmental data and remote control.
+It is designed for observatories and research sites using the Unihedron SQM-LE sky quality meter, with extensible support for site environmental data, remote control, and robust health monitoring.

 ## Features
 - Communicate with Unihedron SQM-LE devices over TCP/IP